Apollo Robbins: In popular culture

 Robbins was featured at TEDGlobal 2013 in June that year, and its YouTube video (posted in September 2013) went viral, with over 20 million views.

 He guest starred in the episode "Halloween II" on the FOX show, Brooklyn Nine-Nine.

-He served as technical advisor on Warner Bros's 2015 movie Focus which stars Will Smith and Margot Robbie, he was also extensively featured in Blu-ray and DVD bonus features, and appears as man wearing a blue jacket in the scene where Margot Robbie's character does pickpocket from people in the street.
+Robbins served as technical advisor on Warner Bros's 2015 movie Focus starring Will Smith and Margot Robbie.
+He was also featured in Blu-ray and DVD bonus features.
+In one scene, he appears as a man wearing a blue jacket and Robbie's character pickpockets from people in the street.